 If curious, look at Staticgen.com, they seem to have a fairly updated list of other generators.

 Since I’m looking for a side project to get into Google’s golang programming language, Hugo seems like the perfect fit to play around!

 In short, this is how the blog stacks up:

-Basic tracking is handed over to Google analytics,
+Basic tracking is handed over to the free tier of Insights

 From idea to implementation ~20hrs.
 Whole site generated in 9ms - go go go!

 I would say it doesn’t get any KISS than this.